It’s a No-Money Day is such an important book, and one that I feel passionately should be in every classroom.

-This story shines with positivity and articulates with dignity an experience which many children have, but which is rarely portrayed in books.
-It seems so important that this reality is reflected as a normal part of life, particularly in a book aimed at younger children.
-Most primary classes contain children who sometimes rely on foodbanks to eat.
+This story shines with positivity and with dignity and articulates an experience which many children have, but which is rarely portrayed in books.
+This reality must be reflected as a normal part of life, particularly in a book aimed at younger children.
+Most primary classes contain children who sometimes rely on food banks to eat.
 Through this story, a way is cleared for children and adults to speak about this kind of experience without shame.

 The illustrations sympathetically show how stressful the hard-working mum is sometimes finding life, even as the text fizzes with her little daughter’s enthusiasm.
 But mum is a quiet, loving presence throughout, and a source of joy and fun for her daughter.
-This is not a bleak book.
+It’s a No-Money Day is not a bleak book.

 Kate Milner has created a poignant and empathetic storybook that shines a light on a subject that should concern us all.
 Unmissable.